dmbarbour/glas/docs/GlasDesign.md

             Q ⊲ S' → S
             -------------------
             LOOP ⊲ S → S
-        eq : ∀S,A,B . ((S * A) * B) → ((S * A) * B) | FAIL
+        eq : ∀S,A,B . ((S * A) * B) → ((S * B) * B) | FAIL
         fail : ∀S .
 S → FAIL

-There are a lot of potential optimizations, e.g. we can attempt to combine conditionals that share a lot of work, we can flatten sequences within sequences, and we can reduce statically known failure in many cases.
+User syntax can effectively extend the set of control operators.
+For example, a language module could compile a set of mutually recursive functions into a common loop with an implicit continuation parameter.

-Glas does not have first-class functions, i.e. there is no 'eval' operator.
-However, it is feasible to develop an evaluator for Glas as a Glas subprogram.
+*Note:* Glas does not have an 'eval' operator or first-class functions.
+However, it is possible to implement a Glas interpreter within Glas to support staged metaprogramming.

 ### Effects Handler